 This additional exposure and marketing reach can have a huge impact on your community’s ability to sustain itself over time.
 Unfortunately even with this vast potential, many brands still aren’t taking advantage of it.
 Most brands seem to limit themselves to Instagram and Facebook, reserving their best content for only certain groups of customers who may or may not be their target audience.

 Not SheFit, though.
-From Twitter to Facebook to Instagram, SheFit is committed to making sure that every customer has access to the same value and rewards program messaging on every platform.
+From Twitter to Facebook to Instagram, SheFit is committed to making sure that every customer has access to the same value and loyalty program messaging on every platform.
 This is an incredibly accessible approach to social media that beautifully complements their target audience.
 With customers of all ages buying their product, it makes sense to make sure that every customer can find and learn about their program on the platforms they’re most comfortable with.

 Take this holiday campaign, for example.
-As part of their holiday marketing strategy, SheFit is offering every member of their brand community the opportunity to win a free gift with every purchase.
+As part of their holiday marketing strategy, SheFit offered every member of their brand community the opportunity to win a free gift with every purchase.
 From points to free bras for a year, members are shown the same message on Instagram, Facebook, and Twitter to ensure equal opportunity for everyone.

 SheFit goes even further by incorporating tools like Facebook Live into their social media rewards strategy.
 With live video, they’re able to add a sense of dynamism and relatability to each of their social campaigns, bringing their customers even deeper into their brand community.
 When their program launched in October 2018, they ran a dedicated Live stream on how the program worked, allowing viewers to ask questions and join the conversation.

 By providing so many opportunities to discover and explore their program on social media, they make it an integral part of their community experience and a valuable way to communicate with each of their members.

 Lesson learned: create awareness with multiple touch points